 3D Web App

-This mission’s pretty much the subject of any sci-fi enthusiast interested in asteroid collision defence.
-It’s not as exciting as a superhuman flying to space to stop it from reaching Earth, or using a nuclear weapon to blow it to pieces, but instead it’s a coordinated way of protecting Earth.
+The AIDA mission is pretty much the subject of any sci-fi enthusiast’s fantasy.
+It’s not as exciting as a superhuman flying to space to stop it from reaching Earth or using a nuclear weapon to blow it to pieces.
+Instead, it’s a coordinated way of protecting Earth.
 If DART changes the trajectory of the asteroid even just by a little bit on the micro scale, that makes a big difference on the macro scale, decreasing the chances of collision.
-The asteroid will be the first natural body in the solar system to have its orbit be shifted by human beings, meaning the AIDA mission, Hera, will be ushering in a new kind of technology by autonomously navigating around the asteroid.
+Dimorphos will be the first natural body in the solar system to have its orbit be shifted by human beings.
+Stage two of the AIDA mission, Hera, will be ushering in a new kind of technology by autonomously navigating around the asteroid.
 The planetary defense mission serves as a validation of new technologies such as deep space CubeSats, inter-satellite links, autonomous image-based navigation techniques and low-gravity operations.

-Using SpaceIn3D’s simulation of the solar system, though, you can currently track where Didymos is in its trajectory throughout our planetary neighborhood, in real time.
+Using SpaceIn3D’s simulation of the solar system, you can currently track where Didymos is in its trajectory throughout our planetary neighborhood, in real time.

 *This Interactive 3D Simulation is built on data provided by NASA JPL HORIZONS database for solar system objects and International Astronomical Union’s Minor Planet Center.
 Distances and speeds are estimates based on this data.